jonnonz1/nz-statute-book/acts/public/2020/infrastructure-funding-and-financing-act-2020.md

   - **levy period** means the period over which a levy is to be payable, as specified in a levy order or as later reduced by the responsible SPV under section 52
   - **levy revenue** means levy that has been collected or is intended to be collected
   - **levy year** , in a levy period, means a period of 12 months within the levy period, beginning on 1 July
-  - **levypayer** means the person who is liable under section 37 to pay any levy that is due on a rating unit
+  - **levypayer** means the person who is liable under section 37 to pay any levy that is due on a rating unit or separate rating area
   - **maximum levy revenue** means the amount of levy revenue that a levy order specifies as the maximum amount of levy that may be collected over the levy period (or that amount as later reduced under section 52)
   - **monitor** means the monitor appointed under section 118
   - **previous contribution** has the meaning set out in section 94(2)